aawhitetech/aws-root-setup/README.md

 2. Setup the AWS Account for Terraform Management

     - Create a new AWS account within the `terraform-management` OU.
-    - Sign in to the `terraform-management` AWS account.
+3. Sign in to the `terraform-management` AWS account.

+    #### Cross-Account Role Switching:

+    - Log in to the AWS Management Console of the master account or another AWS account where you have permissions to assume a role in the Terraform-management account.
+    - Navigate to the "Services" menu and select "IAM".
+    - In the IAM dashboard, choose "Switch Role" on the upper right.
+    - Provide the details of the Terraform-management account (Account ID) and the name of the IAM role (Commonly `OrganizationAccountAccessRole`) you want to assume.
+    - Click "Switch Role".
+You should now be logged into the Terraform-management account with the permissions of the assumed role.

-    - Setup an IAM user or role with administrative permissions for Terraform operations.
+4. Setup an IAM user or role with administrative permissions for Terraform operations.
     - Securely store the access and secret keys for later use in GitHub Actions.

-3. Configure Terraform Backend: S3 and DynamoDB
+5. Configure Terraform Backend: S3 and DynamoDB
     - S3 Bucket:
         - Create an S3 bucket to store Terraform state.
         - Enable versioning on this bucket for state history.